 The superego, meanwhile, is seen to be a product of introjecting parental values and rules (and thus could be compared to conditions of worth – giving rise to the ideal self – in the person-centred tradition).

 To use an everyday analogy to illustrate this, if faced with a large chocolate cake that we were attracted to eating, the id would have us eat the whole lot in one go, the ego would suggest we have one moderate-sized piece a day, and the superego would tell us to eat an apple instead.

 One of the consistent themes in the psychanalytical approach to psychology is that of the presenting past: the idea that our here-and-now difficulties are rooted in past events (maybe in childhood) of which we are unaware.

 Schools of Psychoanalysis

-Differing schools of psychoanalysis have emerged.
+Differing schools of psychoanalysis have emerged over time.

-TA was developed in the 1950's by Eric Berne who wanted to demystify therapy by using what he described as ‘layman’s' language.
+TA was developed in the 1950s by Eric Berne, who wanted to demystify therapy by using what he described as ‘layman’s language’.

-These are subconscious messages from our care givers which lead to us developing a coping mechanism called drivers, which help us attain emotional balance in the world.
+These are subconscious messages from our care givers that lead to us developing a coping mechanism called ‘drivers’, which help us attain emotional balance in the world.

 Feltham C & Dryden W (1993) Dictionary of Counselling, Whurr

 Sanders P (2002) First Steps in Counselling: A Students’ Companion for Basic Introductory Courses, PCCS Books